nasa/Common-Metadata-Repository/README.md

 source for the Clojure and ClojureScript clients.

-If you would like to see a particular part of the API get special attention, just leave a comment on the appropriate API ticket above, and we'll put our attention there.
+If you would like to see a particular part of the API get special attention, just leave a comment on the appropriate API ticket above, and we'll work with that as a priority.

 ## Usage [&#x219F;](#contents)